MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-teams.md

 There are two ways to add a team to an app:

 ### In team setting
-1. Select the team organization in the left navigation and click on **People**.
+1. On the left side navigation, select the team organization
+2. Select **People**
+3. Select **Teams**
-2. Click on **Teams** and select the team you wish to add to an app.
+4. Select the team you wish to add to an app
+5. In the top navigation, select **APPS**
-3. Select **APPS** in the top navigation and type the app name you wish to add.
+6. In the search box, type the app name you wish to add

 ### In app setting
-1. In the dashboard, select the app you wish to add a team to.
+1. In the dashboard, select the app you wish to add a team to
-2. Click on **Settings** in the left navigation.
+2. In the left navigation, select **Settings**
-2. Click on **Collaborators** and type the team you wish to add to the app.
+3. Click on **Collaborators**
+4. Type the team you wish to add to the app

 ## Removing the team from an app:
 The team creator or any organization admin can remove a team from an app and the team member's permission to the app will be revoked.
 There are two ways to remove a team from an app:

 ### In team setting
-1. Select the team organization in the left navigation and click on **People**.
+1. In the left side navigation, select the team organization
+2. Select **People**.
-2. Click on **Teams** and select the team you wish to add to an app.
+3. Click on **Teams**
+4. Select the team you wish to add to an app
-3. Select **APPS** in the top navigation.
+5. Select **APPS** in the top navigation
-4. Hover your cursor to the app you want to remove and click on the delete icon on the right.
+6. Hover your cursor to the app you want to remove and click on the delete icon on the right

 ### In app setting
-1. Select the app you wish to remove from a team in the dashboard.
+1. In the dashboard, select the app you wish to add a team to
-2. Click on **Settings** in the left navigation and open **Collaborators**.
+2. In the left navigation, select **Settings**
+3. Select **Collaborators**.
-3. Hover your cursor to the app you want to remove and click on the delete icon on the right.
+3. Hover your cursor to the app you want to remove and click on the delete icon on the right

 ## Changing Permissions